firozkhan18/Java-Evaluations/java-basic-exercises.md

 1. Write a Java program that throws an exception and catch it using a try-catch block.

-Click me to see the solution

 2. Write a Java program to create a method that takes an integer as a parameter and throws an exception if the number is odd.

-Click me to see the solution

 3. Write a Java program to create a method that reads a file and throws an exception if the file is not found.

-Click me to see the solution

 4. Write a Java program that reads a list of numbers from a file and throws an exception if any of the numbers are positive.

-Click me to see the solution

 5. Write a Java program that reads a file and throws an exception if the file is empty.

-Click me to see the solution

 6. Write a Java program that reads a list of integers from the user and throws an exception if any numbers are duplicates.

-Click me to see the solution

 7. Write a Java program to create a method that takes a string as input and throws an exception if the string does not contain vowels.

-Click me to see the solution
 https://www.w3resource.com/java-exercises/array/index.php
 1. Write a Java program to sort a numeric array and a string array.

-Click me to see the solution

 2. Write a Java program to sum values of an array.

-Click me to see the solution

 3. Write a Java program to print the following grid.